Funmilayo-Aina/Portfolio/README.md

 *Note: Data used in the projects (accessed under data directory) is for demonstration purposes only.*

+##  About me

+*Funmilayo is a graduate of Biology Education, with a career shift to Data Science / Analytics.
+She is enthusiastic about data and the use of data oriented and analytical skills to promote business intelligence, decision making and actionable insights.
+A proactive fast learner of emerging technologies seeking an opportunity to increase aptitude in analytics and to work in a machine learning domain, utilizing analytical and methodical skills to help the company achieve business goals.

 ## *The Journey of a Data Scientist* ##